-As global attention increasingly shifts toward sustainable energy solutions, the planning area's sunny climate presents a significant opportunity to develop solar power projects.
-Additionally, the area's potential for wind energy complements these efforts, positioning the community as a key player in the renewable energy sector.
-By attracting clean energy businesses and investing in solar and wind energy infrastructure, the planning area can reduce reliance on fossil fuels, promote sustainability, and create new economic opportunities, like geothermal.
+As global attention increasingly shifts toward sustainable energy solutions, the Planning Area's sunny climate presents a significant opportunity to develop residential solar power projects.
+Additionally, the area's potential for small-scale wind energy complements these efforts.
+By attracting clean energy businesses and investing in solar and wind energy infrastructure, the Planning Area can reduce reliance on fossil fuels, promote sustainability, and create new economic opportunities.

 The development of renewable energy can also generate local jobs and encourage investment from energy companies, enhancing the region's financial capital.
 In the long run, the revenue generated from renewable energy projects can be reinvested into the community to fund additional infrastructure projects and support economic development.
+Nonetheless, the current grid capacity, particularly in lower La Cienega, is limited.
+Any projects must address grid capacity and take into account community concerns about impact on viewsheds and the environment.